randykinne/randykinne.dev/about.md

 title: About
 layout: page
 ---

 ![Profile Image]({{ site.url }}/{{ site.picture }})

 # Randy Kinne.

-Experienced IT Consultant with a demonstrated history of developing and engineering software solutions to solve business problems.
-Skilled in programming, development operations, system design, testing, debugging, problem solving, incident response, change management, written and verbal communication, and consulting, teaching, and mentoring others.
+Experienced problem solver with a demonstrated history of developing and engineering software solutions to solve business problems.
+Champion of observability and DevOps methodologies.

 ---